dceejay/RedMap/README.md

     msg.payload = {"command":{"map":{"name":"MyMap", "pmtiles":"/path/to/mymap.pmtiles", "opt":myOptionsObject}}}

 Where `opt` can be as per the options file mentioned above - or omitted completely.

+If you have multiple pmtiles loaded then the map will try to autoswitch if you move out of bounds of one and into another - or zoom in or out beyond the zoom limits and there is another suitable pmtiles file available.

 NOTE: for some reason many files converted to pmtiles format fail to load/display.
 In this case you can easily use the tileserver-gl map server either natively or via docker (see below) to serve the pmtiles format file.